Prime orbit theorems for expanding Thurston maps: Latt\`es maps and split Ruelle operators: Introduction

 Via Sullivan's dictionary, the counterpart of Thurston's theorem \cite{DH93} in the geometric group theory is Cannon's Conjecture \cite{Ca94}.
-This conjecture predicts that an infinite, finitely presented Gromov hyperbolic group $G$ whose boundary at infinity $\partial_\infty G$ is a topological $2$-sphere is a Kleinian group.
-Gromov hyperbolic groups can be considered as metric-topological systems generalizing the conformal systems in the context, namely, convex-cocompact Kleinian groups.
+This conjecture predicts that a Gromov hyperbolic group $G$ whose boundary at infinity $\partial_\infty G$ is a topological $2$-sphere admits a geometric action on the hyperbolic $3$-space.
+Gromov hyperbolic groups can be considered as metric-topological systems generalizing the conformal systems in the context of the geometric group theory, namely, convex-cocompact Kleinian groups.
 Inspired by Sullivan's dictionary and their interest in Cannon's Conjecture, M.~Bonk and D.~Meyer, along with others, studied a subclass of Thurston maps by imposing some additional condition of expansion.
 Roughly speaking, we say that a Thurston map is \emph{expanding} if for any two points $x, \, y\in S^2$, their preimages under iterations of the map get closer and closer.
 For each expanding Thurston map, we can equip the $2$-sphere $S^2$ with a natural class of metrics called \emph{visual metrics}.
 As the name suggests, these metrics are constructed in a similar fashion as the visual metrics on the boundary $\partial_\infty G$ of a Gromov hyperbolic group $G$.
 See Subsection~\ref{subsctThurstonMap} for a more detailed discussion on these notions.
-Various ergodic properties, including thermodynamic formalism, on which the current paper crucially relies, have been studied by the first-named author in \cite{Li17} (c.f.\ \cite{Li15, Li16, Li18}).
+Various ergodic properties, including thermodynamic formalism, on which the current paper crucially relies, have been studied by the first-named author in \cite{Li17} (see also \cite{Li15, Li16, Li18}).
 Generalization of results in \cite{Li17} to the more general branched covering maps studied by P.~Ha\"issinsky, K.~M.~Pilgrim \cite{HP09} has drawn significant interest recently \cite{HRL19, DPTUZ19, LZheH23}.
 We believe that our ideas introduced in this paper can be used to establish Prime Orbit Theorems in their setting.

 M.~Bonk, D.~Meyer \cite{BM10, BM17} and P.~Ha\"issinsky, K.~M.~Pilgrim \cite{HP09} proved that an expanding Thurston map is conjugate to a rational map if and only if the sphere $(S^2,d)$ equipped with a visual metric $d$ is quasisymmetrically equivalent to the Riemann sphere $\widehat\C$ equipped with the chordal metric.
 The quasisymmetry cannot be promoted to Lipschitz equivalence due to the non-uniform expansion of Thurston maps.
 There exist expanding Thurston maps not conjugate to rational Thurston maps (e.g.\ ones with periodic critical points).
 Our theorems below apply to all expanding Thurston maps, which form the most general setting in this series of papers.